KrolikowskiK/praktyki/README.md

-# Django, React, Springer API
+# Django, Springer API
 Search for articles, books and journals on Springer Nature and see basic details about them.
+Uses Springer API for retrieving results.
 Registration required in order to use this web app.